AfoninZ/UltimMC/README.md

 MultiMC is a custom launcher for Minecraft that focuses on predictability, long term stability and simplicity.

 ## Development
-If you want to contribute, talk to us on [Discord](https://discord.gg/multimc) (this is the official MultiMC discord, do NOT talk about the cracked version here) first.
+If you want to contribute, talk to us on [Discord](https://discord.gg/multimc) (this is the OFFICIAL MultiMC discord, do NOT talk about this version here) first.

 While blindly submitting PRs is definitely possible, they're not necessarily going to get accepted.